LightningRL: Breaking the Accuracy-Parallelism Trade-off of Block-wise dLLMs via Reinforcement Learning: Experiments

 \subsection{Main Results}

-As demonstrated in Tab.~\ref{tab:main result}, LightningRL consistently outperforms GRPO(traj) and TraceRL across four benchmarks, especially in the coding domain.
-On the MBPP dataset, LightningRL achieves an AUP of 641.6 and a TPF of 11.10.
-These results substantially surpass TraceRL, which scores 144.2 in AUP and 2.50 in TPF, as well as GRPO(traj) with a TPF of 2.70.
+As demonstrated in Tab.~\ref{tab:main result}, LightningRL consistently outperforms DiRL and TraceRL across four benchmarks, especially in the coding domain.
+On the MBPP dataset, LightningRL achieves an AUP of 412.9 and a TPF of 11.10.
+These results substantially surpass TraceRL, which scores 144.2 in AUP and 2.50 in TPF, as well as DiRL with a TPF of 2.70.
 Beyond code generation, LightningRL maintains a strong advantage in mathematical reasoning tasks.
-The framework records AUP scores of 492.4 on GSM8K and 407.5 on MATH500, confirming its broad effectiveness in accelerating convergence and improving overall training efficiency across diverse domains.
+The framework records AUP scores of 507.5 on GSM8K and 409.2 on MATH500, confirming its broad effectiveness in accelerating convergence and improving overall training efficiency across diverse domains.